 - ¼ cup of parsley, finely cut

 - 4 slices of lemon on each fillet

 - 1 shot of ouzo

-Bake at 150 degrees centigrade for 1 hour 30 minutes.
+- Bake in a preheated oven to 180 degrees centigrade for 30 minutes.